trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > For sharing a single IP address between several HTTPS servers you should use one SSL config (e.g. protocols, ciphers, curves) because changes will affect only the default server.
+  > For me, this rule making it easier to debug and maintain.

   > Remember that regardless of SSL parameters you are able to use multiple SSL certificates on the same `listen` directive (IP address).

-  > Another good idea is to move common server settings into a separate file, i.e. `common/example.com.conf` and then include it in separate `server` blocks.
+  > For sharing a single IP address between several HTTPS servers in my opinion you should use one SSL config (e.g. protocols, ciphers, curves).
+It's to prevent mistakes and configuration mismatch.

-  > If you want to set up different SSL configurations for the same IP address then it will fail.
-It's important because SSL configuration is presented for default server - if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
+  > Also remember about configuration for default server.
+It's important because if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
 So you should use only one SSL setup with several names on the same IP address.
-It's also to prevent mistakes and configuration mismatch.

-  > For me, this rule making it easier to debug and maintain.

   From NGINX documentation: